hadi3334444/secondassign/README.md

 *roslaunch* *assignment_2_2022* *assignment1.launch*

 To run the three nodes you open another three command prompt windows.
-First of all change the files into executable by this command:
+First of all change the files into executable by this command but you have to be in respected folder for example here you should be in .../secondassign/scripts/:

 *chmod* *+x* *c_pub.py*